codecreation01/DNS-server-program./README.md

 # DNS-server-program.
-dns server webclient program to give the physical address when ip address is given as input.
+dns server webclient program to give the ip address when the website name is given by the user.